Massage Therapy

 MacEwan.ca/Massage

-The program prepares students to become a registered massage therapist (RMT) with a provincial association.
+The program prepares students to become registered massage therapists (RMT) with a provincial association.
 With MacEwan University’s reputation as a leader in massage education, graduates may be eligible for registration across Canada and internationally.

 Career Potential